PLA Organization

 As of the late 1980s main forces included about 35 group armies, comprising 118 infantry divisions, 13 armored divisions, 17 artillery divisions, 16 antiaircraft artillery divisions, plus 71 independent regiments and 21 independent battalions of mostly support troops (artillery, antiaircraft artillery, signal, antichemical warfare, reconnaissance, and engineer).
 Regional forces consisted of 73 divisions of border defense and garrison troops plus 140 independent regiments.

 As a result of the troop reductions announced in the July 1998 White Paper on National Defense, a number of PLA Divisions have been transfered to the PAP.
 By the late 1990s the Army had been reduced to 24-25 Group Armies incorporating a total of 90 divisions.
-Of these Armies, 17 are deployed in the north and northeast, positioned to repel Russia from the north, and Japan and Western powers from the east and over the Korean Peninsula.
+Of these Armies, 17 were deployed in the north and northeast, positioned to repel Russia from the north, and Japan and Western powers from the east and over the Korean Peninsula.

 People's Armed Police (PAP) was created in 1983 when the PLA transferred most of its internal police and border responsibilities to the new force.
 The PAP is still primarily composed of demobilized PLA personnel.
 As a result of the 1,000,000-man reduction in the PLA in the 1980s, the People's Armed Police grew by about 500,000 troops, to a total of roughly 800,000.